Special Report: Life after Breivik

 It's tough to see your child in need of care, said Gustavsen.
 "It makes me angry.
 She should be able to go on as before," she wrote in her own blog in September.
 "But nothing is as before.
 It's strange how quickly the abnormal becomes normal."

-"As a country, you have to prioritize how you use your resources.
+"As a country, you have to priorities how you use your resources.
 And the focus on security and safety distracts your focus from working on prevention," said Gustavsen.

 A survey by the UNI Rokkan Center in Bergen and the Oslo-based Institute for Social Research in August found 52 percent of 2,252 respondents expressed greater, not less, trust in other people after the attacks, although one-third of 18-24-year olds said they were more skeptical of other people.